Optimal Diffusion Auctions: Introduction

 \section{Introduction}

 Single-item auction is a classic mechanism design problem, where a seller sells an item to a group of buyers~\cite{vickrey1961counterspeculation}.
 Traditionally, the group of buyers is assumed to be known to the seller, and the seller can only maximize efficiency or revenue among them.
 Recently, researchers started to model the connections between buyers and utilize their connections to attract more buyers to join the auction~\cite{zhao2021mechanism}.
-Attracting more buyers is beneficial because we can further improve the seller's revenue.
-It has been shown that adding one more buyer to a second-price auction is more valuable than using the optimal revenue mechanism among the original buyers~\cite{bulow1996auctions}.

-In order to attract more buyers to an auction through their connections, a new approach has been proposed by incentivizing existing buyers to invite their neighbors, which is called \emph{diffusion auction design}~\cite{li2022diffusion}.
+It is beneficial because we can further improve the seller's revenue.
+It has been shown that adding one more buyer to a second-price auction is more valuable than using the optimal mechanism among the original buyers~\cite{bulow1996auctions}.
+To attract more buyers to an auction through their connections, a new approach has been proposed by incentivizing existing buyers to invite their neighbors, which is called \emph{diffusion auction design}~\cite{li2022diffusion}.
 The challenge in this new design is that buyers would not invite each other by default as they are competing for the same item, which is called the Referrer's Dilemma in~\cite{jeong2020referrer}.